 Library, Movement Lab

-Fascinated with finding ways to visualize the intangible, she is experimenting with using technology to expand our understanding of human movement potential, as well as using graphics and dance to physicalize data; the immaterial information “stored” in computers.
 In Spring 2019 she investigated inherent movement inclinations in dancers as a Student Artist in Residence at the Movement Lab.
 Specifically, she examined improvisation and how, if given feedback via technology, a dancer can adjust their movement to minimize redundancy and expand their range.
-She hopes to unite the two universal languages of dance and technology to engage a larger audience and breakdown the gap between these two symbiotic fields.
+After graduating, she joined the Movement Lab staff as Post-Baccalaureate Fellow, where she had the opportunity not only to collaborate with a wide range of artists, but also pursue her own research.